It’s perfect as a day trip from Rhodes, or stay overnight (see Accommodation below).

-I’d travelled by catamaran before, and been sick, so I was a little afraid.
+I’d travelled by catamaran before and been sick, so I was a little afraid.
 No need to be – this journey was as smooth as a millpond.

 Halki has only one hotel – the St. Nicholas Boutique.
 It used to be an old sponge factory, but is now made into a boutique hotel with, admittedly, beautiful views and great swimming straight off the rocks into deep water.
-Alas, it’s overpriced in my opinion – over 100 Euros per room, and €3.50 for a can of coca-cola!
+Alas, it’s overpriced in my opinion – over 100 Euros per room, and €3.50 for a can of coca-cola.

-Tips for Halki
+Tips for visiting Halki island – Greece

 - Eat at the Magefseis Restaurant, a harbourside taverna with lovely service, and food.